 Lizzie is an NHS physiotherapist specialising in paediatrics and currently working in the Community.
 After shadowing Heather at a number of hippotherapy sessions and witnessing the fantastic results they produced, Lizzie was keen to join the team.
-She has intermittently been working as a Trainee hippotherapist within the Tuesday sessions since 2014 and is now looking forward to completing her full hippotherapy qualification later this year.
+She has intermittently been working as a Trainee hippotherapist within the Tuesday sessions since 2014 and she successfully completed her training to become a Hippotherapist in December 2018

 Lizzie tells us what Therapeutic Riding means to her, and her Riders